-If all of that seems like too much, well settle in, because Cut Bank is just getting started.
-The mailman wasn’t killed, Dwayne was in on it, and it’s all a big plot to finagle $100,000 from the US Government and high tail it out of there to Los Angeles.
-Then the plan goes array, people start dying and the creepy psychopath really goes for broke.
+If all of that seems like too much, well settle in because Cut Bank is just getting started.
+The mailman wasn’t killed, Dwayne was in on it, and it’s all a big plot to finagle $100,000 from the U.S. Government and high tail it out of there to Los Angeles.
+Then the plan goes array, people start dying, and the creepy psychopath really goes for broke.

 Director Matt Shakman and screenwriter Robert Patino are at least smart enough to reveal Cut Bank’s convoluted plot in small doses, or in some instances, not at all (what the hell was Derby building in that diorama and why?), but the main problem with Cut Bank is that it tries to be far too many things.
 It wants to be The Coen Brothers.
 It wants to be David Lynch.
 It wants to be a detective story, but then it introduces a psychopath who pretty much steals the show.
-Then it reverts back to small town ways and people taking care of their own.
-All of these genres and inspirations blend together as seamlessly as oil and water and the bizarre line reading that Billy Bob Thornton and Malkovich deliver adds layers of confusion to an already confused screenplay.
+Then it reverts back to small-town ways and people taking care of their own.
+All of these genres and inspirations blend together as seamlessly as oil and water.
+The bizarre line reading that Billy Bob Thornton and Malkovich deliver adds layers of confusion to an already confused screenplay.

 If Cut Bank was done in a simpler manner, like a tight noir, then it might have worked nicely.
-If it was done with a couple of recasts, (maybe even making the detective character an outsider, rather than an insider) then it might have worked better as well.
+If it was done with a couple of recasts (maybe even making the detective character an outsider rather than an insider), then it might have worked better as well.
 If it was done not at, it might have been best for all involved.

 Produced by: Mickey Barold, Dan Cohen, Mark C. Manuel, Ted O’Neal, Laura Rister, Edward Zwick